mikeroyal/Open-Source-Security-Guide/README.md

 [Dnsmasq](https://dnsmasq.org/) is a tool that provides network infrastructure for small networks: DNS, DHCP, router advertisement and network boot.
 It is designed to be lightweight and have a small footprint, suitable for resource constrained routers and firewalls.
 It has also been widely used for tethering on smartphones and portable hotspots, and to support virtual networking in virtualisation frameworks.
 Supported platforms include Linux (with glibc and uclibc), Android, BSD, and MacOS.

+[Matano](https://matano.dev/) is an Open source cloud-native security lake platform (SIEM alternative) for threat hunting, detection & response, and cybersecurity analytics at petabyte scale on AWS.

 [Hetty](https://github.com/dstotijn/hetty) is an HTTP toolkit for security research.
 It aims to become an open source alternative to commercial software like Burp Suite Pro, with powerful features tailored to the needs of the infosec and bug bounty community.

 [IVRE](https://ivre.rocks/) is a network recon framework.
 That let's you build your own, self-hosted and fully-controlled alternatives to Shodan, ZoomEye, Censys, and GreyNoise.
 IVRE can run your Passive DNS service, collect and analyse network intelligence from your sensors, and much more.